zakhar-kogan/kb-obsidian/pages/nfx network effects.md

 			- So you can *create a lot of value with just a belief network effect* and in fact, with Bitcoin and religions and other things, that is the **foundational network effect on top of which all the other network effects are built.**
 		- ## Tribal
 			- ![image.png](../assets/image_1665559035931_0.png)
-			- So these tribes grow, the more people in those tribes, the more value there is, and people feel very strong about them, in fact, they defend them.
-And that's the really unique thing about tribal network effects, is that if someone says,
+			- So these tribes grow, the *more people in those tribes, the more value there is, and people feel very strong about them, in fact, they defend them.* And that's the really unique thing about tribal network effects, is that if someone says, "I'm not using eBay, I'm using Amazon", I'm like, meh.
+			- But if someone says, "I don't like the Celtics, I like the New York Knicks", I get upset, I want to fight them, okay?
+Or the same thing for sororities, fraternities, for universities, right?
+			- There's *lots of tribes that we as humans create that become very emotional for us, and will actually cause us to stay inside a network and add more value to that network,* maybe even detract value from another network, so you have network on network violence.
+		- ## Bandwagon
+			-